Pr0xximity999/Quartz/content/Info-tidbits/Programming Languages/The Rust Programming Language.md

 So to recap:
 - An **expression** is an instruction that evaluates to some value
 - A **statement** is an instruction that does some action but does *not* evaluate to some value

+## Conditions and If Statements
+Everything that evaluates to a boolean can be used in if statements.
+You don’t need the brackets around the condition, but it’s a crime to not do it.
 # Variables
 variables are denoted by the keyword `let`, followed by either the name of the variable or the `mut` keyword.
 Mutability will be covered [[#Mutability|later]].